Skip to Content

 Complete Experience Requirement

-• Gain 1,500 hours of acceptable and verifiable appraisal experience acquired over a minimum of 12 months
+• Gain 1,500 hours of acceptable and verifiable appraisal experience acquired over a minimum of 12 months;

 File Your Application

-Apply Online
+Apply Online or By Mail

 Track the status of your application using the Application Status Tracker.

-Upgrading from Certified Residential Appraiser
+Upgrading from a Certified Residential Appraiser

 Certified Residential Appraiser to Certified General Appraiser

-Additional Education Requirements:
+Additional Education Requirements

-A Bachelor’s Degree or higher from an accredited college or university AND
+• A Bachelor’s Degree or higher from an accredited college or university and

 • General Appraiser Market Analysis and Highest and Best Use (15 hours)